grahamstark/staying_put_sim/README.md

 # staying_put_sim

-Simple simulation of an aspect of social care in England
+A simple simulation of an aspect of social care in England.